Gokul-Thilaak-P/Website-Template-using-Flask/README.md

 # Website-Template-using-Flask
 Just a template of a personal site using HTML, CSS, flask.
+Jinja scripting used in footer.